mauromltn/mauromltn/README.md

 # Hi, I'm Mauro 👋🏻

-A software developer focused on modern web experiences, currently building with Next.js, TypeScript, and TailwindCSS.
+A designer with a background in web development, focused on modern web experiences.
+Embracing design and visual storytelling – previously building with Next.js, now working with Framer.

 More on [my website](https://mauromontane.tech).